Understanding Letters of Credit: A Commercial Leasing Guide

 Example language may include: “Tenant shall provide a Letter of Credit naming Landlord as beneficiary... expressly allowing Landlord to draw upon it at any time, from time to time...”

-To secure an LOC, you apply through a financial institution—most often your commercial bank.
+A letter of credit (LOC) is a financial instrument issued by a bank to guarantee a tenant's ability to fulfill lease obligations, commonly used as an alternative to a cash security deposit.
 You’ll provide the lease term, stated expiration date, and landlord information.
 The bank then evaluates your creditworthiness and collateral.

 Approval depends on your financial standing.
 If you qualify, the bank may require a deposit, lien, or hold against your account.
 Those funds typically remain restricted until the LOC is no longer needed.